-You can create any type of content such as blog post, videos, infographics, images, or podcast and put it out there for your audience to consume.
+You can create any type of content such as blog posts, videos, infographics, images, or podcasts and put it out there for your audience to consume.
 Once they find and consume it, they’d start to respond to your content, and there comes the interaction.

 Comments are a popular way of communicating with the audience.
 You’d often hear debates about YouTube comments, blog posts comments, and even Reddit comments — all comments are important.
 Pay attention to the positive comments because that might help you understand your audience and navigate you to the next level.

-Email or phone is also a common communication medium that businesses and entrepreneurs use for interacting with their clients and prospects.
+Email or voice calls over the phone is also a common communication medium that businesses and entrepreneurs use for interacting with their clients and prospects.
+Email and SMS marketing have been quite popular in terms of effective marketing.
 You can always connect with your audience through an SMS system like Gary Vaynerchuk does or build an email list like many other businesses and experts do.

 Why E-commerce Stores Need Social Media Marketing